ronilan/crumbicon/README.md

 # Install

-Running Crumb prams requires building the Crumb interpreter from source.
+Running Crumb programs requires building the Crumb interpreter from source.
 That can be done locally, or within a Docker container that has a mounted volume to save drawn icons.

 ### Locally